masfaraud/design3d/docs/source/getting_started.rst

 Volmdlr: the absolute basics for beginners
 ------------------------------------------
-Welcome to the absolute beginner’s guide to volmdlr!
+Welcome to the absolute beginner’s guide to design3d!
 If you have comments or suggestions, please don’t hesitate to reach out!

-Welcome to volmdlr!
+Welcome to design3d!
 ^^^^^^^^^^^^^^^^^^^

-The volmdlr library is an open-source Python library primarily developed by Dessia Technologies, aimed at providing 3D modeling capabilities based on Boundary Representation (B-Rep) purely in Python.
+The design3d library is an open-source Python library primarily developed by Dessia Technologies, aimed at providing 3D modeling capabilities based on Boundary Representation (B-Rep) purely in Python.
 The library is designed to be easy to use, efficient, and customizable.